Search this Site:

 • Staying updated on the rapidly evolving landscape of educational AI.

-This course will be online and led by a representative at Bentley Wood.
+This programme has six sessions and will be online hosted by a representative at Bentley Wood.

 2. Curriculum & Pedagogy: Exploring What Works/An Evidence-Based Approach

-This five-part twilight programme examines strategies for ensuring our students achieve their best and remember more for longer.
-We will look at what evidence from cognitive psychology tells us.
+This programme examines strategies for ensuring our students achieve their best and remember more for longer.
+We will look at what evidence from Cognitive Psychology initiates.

 Topics examined include: